justingebert/cloud-casestudy/Readme.md

 - had a problem using shrap with lambda -> found that they adressed it in their documentation -> npm install --arch=x64 --platform=linux sharp (not optimal solution) -> didnt work -> npm install --platform=linux --arch=x64 sharp@0.32.6 -> worked
 - confused about tf envirometns/workspaces -> should use them to have different states for different enviroments
 - create express server with docker and test locally
+- decided to sue apprunner -> easy to use
+- issues with aws sdk credentiasl in container

 # thoughts: